STAM-NDSU/cts-analyzer/README.md

 Then, create a .env file and copy the contents of .env.example

-`CTS_REPO_PATH` : Url of the [cts repository](https://android.googlesource.com/platform/cts) to be analyzed or could be a local path to the repository installed on the machine
+`REPO_PATH` : Url of the [cts repository](https://android.googlesource.com/platform/cts) to be analyzed or could be a local path to the repository installed on the machine
-`CTS_TARGET_BRANCH` : Branch of the repository to be analyzed
+`TARGET_BRANCH` : Branch of the repository to be analyzed
-`CTS_COMMIT_START_DATE` : Start date of the target commit history
+`COMMIT_START_DATE` : Start date of the target commit history
-`CTS_COMMIT_END_DATE` : End date of the target commit history.
+`COMMIT_END_DATE` : End date of the target commit history.
 If it is not defined, it will be set to current date by default
-`CTS_COMMIT_INTERVAL` : Interval in days to auto compute `CTS_COMMIT_START_DATE`.
-If `CTS_COMMIT_START_DATE` is defined, it will override the interval.
+`CTS_COMMIT_INTERVAL` : Interval in days to auto compute `COMMIT_START_DATE`.
+If `COMMIT_START_DATE` is defined, it will override the interval.
 By default, interval is 365 days
 `OUTPUT_DIR` : Directory in the project root that will contain the generated csv file
-`OUTPUT_FILENAME`: Filename of the generated csv file.
+`OUTPUT_Filename`: Filename of the generated csv file.
 Default is `cts`

- :warning: :  `CTS_TARGET_BRANCH` should be a valid repository branch.
+:warning: : `TARGET_BRANCH` should be a valid repository branch.
 The default branch of repository `master`.
 Configure accordingly in the `.env` file.
 Branches other than `master` should be written as `origin/<branch-name>`.
 Incorrect configuration will throw `GitCommandError` in the console

 Finally, run following command